maksimillian1/Jupita-Agent-Web-Typescript/README.md

 ![npm](https://img.shields.io/npm/v/@jupita/jupita-agent-sdk)

-# Getting Started with Jupita Agent Web TypeScript
+# Jupita Agent TypeScript SDK

 This library is used to make API calls that will be used by the Jupita Agent, fully supports the 3 APIs that available for Jupita Agent.